jeffpar/pcjs.v1/disks/pcx86/tools/borland/pascal/3.01a/README.md

 - Turbo Pascal 3.01A with BCD (`TURBOBCD.COM`)
 - Turbo Pascal 3.01A with 8087  (`TURBO-87.COM`)

-Additional files were also included the additional compilers:
+Additional files were included with the additional compilers:

 	HILB     PAS      6124 03-18-85   3:28p
 	TEST     PAS      1447 03-18-85   3:27p